On the "Results" page of your "Ready", "Running", or "Closed" election, you will find five tabs of information:

-Each of these tabs contains a report that can be viewed, and that can be exported for sharing outside of ElectionBuddy.
+Each of these tabs contains a report that can be viewed, and that can be exporting for sharing outside of ElectionBuddy.
 To export the data, in each tab, in the top right, look for the "Download" button.

 This tab is for managing your voter list.
 Each voter has a status in the voter list that relates to any events that have occurred relating to that voter to provide visibility on the actions that you have taken as the election administrator.
 A voter's default status is "Not Voted".